 Expected — the fallback shader has no textures.
 This is a compatibility placeholder.
 Correct visuals require the mod author to recompile with Metal support.

-The plugin seems stuck at startup
+The plugin seems slow at startup